cassiamartin/cloud_native_infrasec/README.md

 # re:Inforce 2019 FND203 - Mitigate Risks Using Cloud-Native Infrastructure Security

-First you'll want to [setup](./setup.md) your environment for this lab by running CloudFormation.
+First you'll want to [Set up](./setup.md) your environment for this lab by running CloudFormation.

 Next, here are the steps you’ll perform as part of this Builders Session: